Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

 ![image](https://github.com/user-attachments/assets/7177caaf-e152-4dcd-b935-c7341ae76ad5)

-## Key Hierarchy

-- Instead of using a single key for everything, 4-Way-Handshake uses a hierarchy with many keys to encrypt and check the integrity of different 802.11 frames.

 ## Pairwise Keys and Group Keys

 - There are 2 different type of keys in the Key Hierarchy Pairwise Keys and Group Keys